RGBsrs/django_themes_list/README.md

 # django_themes_list
-## App that shows themes list and generate pdf file with chosen themes
+## App that shows themes list and generate pdf file with choosen themes

 ### If you want test this project on your local machine run the following commands: